solana-labs/solana/docs/src/staking/README.md

 delegated stake.

 There is a risk of loss of tokens when staking, through a process known as *slashing*.
-Slashing is *NOT* presently implemented on Solana's Mainnet Beta network, but may be implemented in the future.
+Slashing is *NOT* presently enabled on Solana's Mainnet Beta network, but may be implemented in the future.
 Slashing involves the automatic removal and destruction of a portion of a validator's delegated stake in response to intentional malicious behavior, such as creating invalid